shasankp000/AI-Player/README.md

 ## Commands

-*Main command*
+**Main command**

 `/bot`

 Sub commands:

-`spawm <botName>` This command is used to spawn a bot with the desired name. ==For testing purposes, please keep the bot name to Steve==.
+`spawm <bot>` This command is used to spawn a bot with the desired name. ==For testing purposes, please keep the bot name to Steve==.

-`walk <botName> <till>` This command will make the bot walk forward for a specific amount of seconds.
+`walk <bot> <till>` This command will make the bot walk forward for a specific amount of seconds.

-`/goTo <botName> <x> <y> <z>` This command is supposed to make the bot go to the specified co-ordinates, by finding the shortest path to it.
+`go_to <bot> <x> <y> <z>` This command is supposed to make the bot go to the specified co-ordinates, by finding the shortest path to it.
 It is still a work in progress as of the moment.

-`/sendAMessage <botName> <message>` This command will help you to talk to the bot.
+`send_message_to <bot> <message>` This command will help you to talk to the bot.

-`/teleportForward <botName>` This command will teleport the bot forward by 1 positive block
+`teleport_forward <bot>` This command will teleport the bot forward by 1 positive block

-`/testChatMessage <botName>` A test command to make sure that the bot can send messages.
+`test_chat_message <bot>` A test command to make sure that the bot can send messages.

+`detect_entities <bot> A command which is supposed to detect entities around the bot`

 **Example Usage:**

 `/bot spawn Steve`

+The above command changes credits go to [Mr. Álvaro Carvalho](https://github.com/A11v1r15)

+And yes since this mod relies on carpet mod, you can spawn a bot using carpet mod's commands too and try the mod.
+But if you happen to be playing in offline mode, then I recommend using the mod's in built spawn command.